flenniken/statictea/docs/runFunction.md

 * [funLte_iib](#funlte_iib) &mdash; Return true when the a is less than or equal to b.
 * [funLte_ffb](#funlte_ffb) &mdash; Return true when the a is less than or equal to b.
 * [funReadJson_sa](#funreadjson_sa) &mdash; Read the JSON string and return it as a variable.
+* const: [functionsList](#functionslist) &mdash; Sorted list of built in functions, their function name, nim name and their signature.
 * [getBestFunction](#getbestfunction) &mdash; Given a function variable or a list of function variables and a list of arguments, return the one that best matches the arguments.
 * [createFuncDictionary](#createfuncdictionary) &mdash; Create the f dictionary from the built in functions.